-The wallboard seams can be finished similar to drywall by applying settling – joint compound and adhesive backed mesh tape on the seams.
-Apply joint compound in a skip trowel fashion over the dome shell drywall.
-Please call Ai for latest drywall finishing document.
-Prime and paint the drywall.
+The wallboard seams can be finished similar to drywall by applying settling - joint compound and adhesive backed mesh tape on the seams and painting the wall board.
+To blend the seams, mix some vermiculite into your paint.
+Or joint compound can be skip troweled over the wallboard before priming and painting.

 If I am not ready to assemble my dome immediately, can it sit out outside?
-Yes, but not in freezing weather.
-If you expect to have your kit outside for more than two to three months, when you order your kit request that the E.P.S. edges be painted.
+Yes, however if you expect to have your kit outside for more than two to three months, when you order your kit request that the E.P.S. edges be painted.
+The dome kit should not sit outside in the winter.
 Call us for details at 321-639-8777.

 What do the component panels weight?

 How are the panels supported during assembly?
 Ai recommends using the temporary “wooden rib system.”
 The rib system consists of your own 2×4’s (cut to length and holes drilled to our specs) and steel hubs on loan from American Ingenuity to erect a free standing geodesic framework.
 The 2×4’s can be purchased from Ai (precut, holes drilled with ends painted) and shipped on the truck with your kit.
 The deposit on the hubs is $800 for a 5 month rental time…$20 a month rental thereafter, with the client paying to ship the hubs back to Ai to receive their deposit back less any additional months rental and any cost for any missing or damaged hubs.
 The bolts/nuts/washers are purchased for $100 and are not returned to Ai.
 An Expanded Assembly Manual is now available with each new dome order.